moontek-io/imx-frontend/README.md

-# Web3 Register by moontek
+# Web3 Register by micro1

 This is a [React.js](https://reactjs.org/), [Immutable x](https://docs.x.immutable.com/) Authentication template.
 Probably the most feature-rich Web3 auth template out there.
 Comes out of the box configured with the latest technologies to make web3 authentication a breeze.
 Easily configurable and customizable.